webdevlapani/POC-monorepo-microfrontend-ui-lib-nx/README.md

 These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.

-Below are our core plugins:
+Below are our core plugins

 - [React](https://reactjs.org)
   - `npm install --save-dev @nrwl/react`